Science Ninja Team Gatchaman: Adaptations

 After its broadcast in Japan, Gatchaman was later exported to other countries and translated into several languages.
-In Taiwan, beginning in 1977 it was known as Ke Xue Xiao Fei Xia (「科學小飛俠」/“科学小飞侠” kēxué xiǎofēixiá, Scientific Flying Fantasy Warriors).
+In Taiwan, beginning in 1977 it was known as Ke Xue Xiao Fei Xia (「科學小飛俠」/"科学小飞侠" kēxué xiǎofēixiá, Scientific Flying Fantasy Warriors).

 The original series has seen several English adaptations with varying levels of modifications.
 Many of these versions later spawned foreign-language releases of their own:

 Battle of the Planets

 Sandy Frank and Jameson Brewer syndicated the series on American television in 1978, in heavily edited form, as Battle of the Planets (BOTP).
 In this version, the team was known as G-Force and protected the Earth from constant threats from the planet Spectra.
 Several scenes were replaced with new segments by Gallerie International Films, with additional characters: the robot 7-Zark-7 and his associates, 1-Rover-1 (a robot dog) and Susan (a sentient computer), all of which were stationed at the outpost Centre Neptune and provided both comic relief and linking narrative to the wider story.
 Other segments included the Phoenix flying in space.
 The quality of the new segments did not match the original content, with the G-Force and 7-Zark-7 never actually appearing together.
 New music by Hoyt Curtin was blended with the original soundtrack.
 Although all 105 episodes of Gatchaman were used as sources, only 85 episodes of BOTP were produced.
 An animated TV movie was made, combining several episodes into a new storyline.
 In 2003, Sandy Frank announced a series of eight compilation films that ultimately went unreleased.

 Battle of the Planets was released on VHS and DVD from 2001 to 2003 by Rhino Entertainment in six volumes and a complete DVD collection.
-The DVDs included a subtitled version of the corresponding Japanese episodes, alongside a single episode of the later English adaptation, G-Force.
+The DVD set includes a subtitled version of the corresponding Japanese episodes, alongside a single episode of the later English adaptation, G-Force.
 When Sentai Filmworks acquired the rights to Gatchaman in 2014, Battle of the Planets became available to stream on The Anime Network and temporarily on Hulu.